ser0125/frontend-take-home-project/README.md

     - Design/Technical decisions
     - Where and how this would hook up to a Backend service eg: Firebase
  - Create components as you feel is best suited for your solution

+## Bonus:
+- Appropriate documentation and tests.
+- Make it accessible.
+- Make it production ready.

+## Styling Guidelines

 ## Mocks